danhdav/danhdav.github.io/README.md

 Blue Yonder: Intern

 September 2024 - Present \
-I'm currently doing auditing and refinements within MongoDB for the DevOps (Tooling Enablement) team.
+I'm currently doing auditing and refinements within MongoDB and JFrog for the DevOps (Tooling Enablement) team.
 I leverage the Atlas CLI, JSON tools, Python, and Excel frequently.

 May 2024 - August 2024 \
 Documented around 3200 APIs (each containing YAML and MOCA command files) for the Warehouse Management System.
 I automated this process with a Python script for parsing and contextualizing.